Miriam Rodón Naveira: Early years

 Rodón Naveira was born on April 2, 1963 in San Juan, Puerto Rico, where she was raised and received both her primary and secondary education.
 Her mother was Miriam Naveira, the first female Chief Justice of the Supreme Court of Puerto Rico, and her father was a prominent businessman.
 After graduating from high school, she continued her academic education at Georgetown University, Washington D.C. where she earned an undergraduate degree in Psychology.
 She also holds a doctoral degree in Biology-Earth Science Micro-Ecology from Georgetown University.

 In 1990, Rodón-Naveira worked with the United States Environmental Protection Agency as a biologist, project officer and environmental research scientist.
 In 1995, she became the first woman minority branch chief within the National Exposure Research Laboratory (NERL) and in 1998, the first Hispanic woman to hold the deputy directorship for the Environmental Sciences Division (ESD) within the NERL.

 Career at U.S. Environmental Protection Agency (EPA)

 In 1990, Rodón-Naveira began her career with the U.S. Environmental Protection Agency (EPA) after completing her doctorate.
-In May of 1996, she served as Chief of the Exposure Assessment Branch at the EPA's National Exposure Research Laboratory (NERL) in Research Triangle Park, North Carolina.
+In May 1996, she served as Chief of the Exposure Assessment Branch at the EPA's National Exposure Research Laboratory (NERL) in Research Triangle Park, North Carolina.

 During this time, she co-authored studies on human exposure to environmental pollutants.
 She made contributions to the National Human Activity Pattern Survey, an EPA study used to assess Americans' exposure to toxins in various microenvironments.

 She also conducted research in environmental microbiology.
 She was part of a team that studied diseases in marine life, publishing findings on blue crab health and disease processes (including the effects of viruses, bacteria, fungi, and other pathogens on crab populations).